 Items prohibited during lent are often consumed in vast amounts and it is usually encouraged to go wild during a carnival, satirising or celebrating things that are seen as unacceptable in everyday society.

 The most famous carnival is the one in Rio.
 With up to 2 million people in its streets per day.
 The parade contains breath taking floats, revellers and adornments made by various samba schools.
-A samba school is a collaboration of neighbours who want participate in the carnival.
+A samba school is a collaboration of neighbours who also want participate in the big day.

 Why is it celebrated?